-Woody's Free Range Farm was born in 2013, after several years of dreaming and planning by its founder Daniel Todd.
-Daniel hails from Peterborough, UK.
+Woody's Free Range Farm was born in 2013 by its founder Daniel Todd.
+Daniel originally hails from Peterborough, UK.
 He moved to Australia in 2005 and then onto to New Zealand in 2013.
-After 17 years working for a Consumer Electronics company Daniel developed a curiosity for pig farming, and in particular the ethical farming of rare breed pigs.
+After 17 years working for a Consumer Electronics company Daniel developed a curiosity for pig farming, and in particular the need to promote ethical free range farming pigs.
 And so the journey began.

 Together with his wife Claire and dog Woody (the farm's namesake), neither of whom have any farming experience, Daniel moved to an 80 acre farm in Manakau, just south of Levin, and began raising Large Black and Berkshire pigs.

-The picturesque property is situated at the foothills of the Tararua ranges, against a backdrop of pine forest and native bush, with the Waikawa stream running through it.
-It is a property that struck their imagination as the perfect place to raise pigs and perhaps to eventually host events and courses.
+The picturesque property is situated at the foothills of the Tararua ranges, against a backdrop of pine forest, with the Waikawa stream running through it.

 By 2016, idyllic or not, the farm was not making any money and Woody's Farm was close to shutting its doors.
 Daniel realised that he simply could not grow enough pigs to create a level of turnover that for paid for their costs.
 As with all businesses in this predicament they had two choices, close or invest.

 At the same time their old friends from the other side of the Tararua's, Longbush Pork, had secured investment to grow their farm.
 But with their focus clearly on the farm they didn't have the outlet for their heritage breed Pork.
 It's seemed only natural that with Daniel's background in marketing they could join forces and continue their joint our goal of promoting and supporting the ethical raising of pigs for true free range pork.